microsoft/GenAI-Gateway-Resilience-Service-Example/{{cookiecutter.repo_name}}/README.md

 # GenAI Gateway Resilience Service
-The OpenAI Gateway Service is a cookiecutter repository that functions as a gateway service for multiple OpenAI models.
-This service is designed to implement a resilient gateway service that balances traffic between a primary and a fallback model.
+This is a cookiecutter repository for a Gen AI Gateway Service.
+It serves as a gateway service for multiple OpenAI models.
+This service is designed to implement a resilient operation mechanism that implements a fallback mechanism between a primary and a fallback model.
 This repository is particularly suited for smaller architectures that use multiple LLMs models or architectures that don't have access to enterprise-grade balancing services or managed solutions.
 It could also be used as a starting point for more complex gateway services implement other operational patterns